BIOP/qupath-extension-cellpose/README.md

 > **Note**
 > In case you do not do this step, Cellpose training will still work, but the QC step will be skipped, and you will be notified that `run-cellpose-qc.py` cannot be found.
+> Additionally, this is the step that requires `scikit-image` as noted above.

 ## QuPath Extension Cellpose/Omnipose: First time setup